-Northern Soul changed club culture as we know it.
-Instead of venue owners recruiting cover bands to slog through a set of Perry Como covers, young people began to take control of their nightlife, hiring out clubs, booking the DJs and recruiting guys in brogues and bowling shirts to flog the speed that kept everyone dancing all night.
+Northern Soul changed English club culture forever.
+Instead of venue owners recruiting cover bands to slog through a set of Perry Como covers, young Britons began to take control of their nightlife, hiring out clubs, booking the DJs, and recruiting guys in brogue shoes and bowling shirts to master the speed that kept everyone dancing all night.

-VICE: Hi Elaine.
-A lot of the film is based on your real life experiences, right?
+VICE: A lot of the film is based on your experiences, right?
 Do you remember the first time you heard a Northern Soul record?

 British singer Tracey Thorn has argued that Northern Soul was primarily a masculine movement.
 How does that relate to your experience?

 A lot of people have asked me why I haven’t done a women’s story of Northern Soul, but I wanted it to be very real—a truthful representation.
 Men collected records.
 Men wanted to be DJs.
 The people who took the roles in driving the music forward—the DJs, the promoters, the collectors, and the drug dealers—were all mostly men.
 But then that doesn’t mean there weren’t a lot of women following it, and collecting, and driving that dance floor passion.
 So I’d say it was kind of 50/50, but that the main movers and shakers were men.